apersongithub/Duolingo-Unlimited-Hearts/README.md

     - No.
 - Is this safe?
     - Yes, this script changes only **two lines** of code which are only responsible for hearts.
+- Is this all free
+    - Yes but you can support me but clicking on the extension.
 ### Dev FAQ:
 - Why is the modified app-*.js obfuscated?
     - The original app-*.js is obfuscated there is nothing I can do about this.
 Everything else is open source.